 We make a ton of training videos for our staff and other PTs around the world.
-Occasionally we share them on our blog so those suffering needlessly can see how our hands-on physical therapy helps others to get back to the active lifestyles they want and deserve.
+We share them on our blog from time to time so you can see how effective hands-on physical therapy can be in getting people back to the active lifestyles they want and deserve.

 “We’re going to start slowly to the left.
-There is a a lot of tension felt here at the lower segment of the upper trap coming down here to the levator scapulae attachment.
+There is a lot of tension felt here at the lower segment of the upper trap, coming down here to the levator scapulae attachment.
 This is a pretty common line of tension.